-The new SPUD is a 24-inch collapsing projector display, which can be used pretty much anywhere with pretty much any device.
+The new SPUD is a 24-inch collapsing projector display, which can be used pretty much anywhere with pretty much any tech device.
 It is a high resolution display with speakers that, when folded away, it is about the size of a book.
 Imagine the extending your 15-inch laptop screen for the editing on the go, for the presentations with clients or at trade shows with this little device without the need for an actual physical screen.

 When collapsed down SPUD measures 5.64 W x 2.17 H x 7.52 L and weighs less than 2 pounds.
 The screen itself is made from a material that has been crafted to reduce wrinkles for the better performance.
 Brightness of the projector is also adjustable for different use conditions from 350-785 nits.
 Native resolution is 1280×720.